top of page

 ~Share knowledge of tools for trade and alternative economies such as cooperativism, mutual aid, social aid and pleasure clubs, susus and bartering~

-~Build a shared analysis of the capitalist system and local economic and political system, visioning what is needed to transform the post-Katrina New Orleans economy~
+~Build a shared analysis of the capitalist system and local economic and political system, visioning what is needed to transform the post-Katrina solidarity economy~

 Questions?
 Email BLCA@coopnola.org